totocaster/metalsmith-tags/README.md

 ## Result

-  This will generate `/topics/[tagname].html` pages in your `biuld` directory with array of `posts` objects on which you can iterate on.
+  This will generate `topics/[tagname].html` pages in your `biuld` directory with array of `posts` objects on which you can iterate on.
 You can use `tag` for tag name in your templates.
+(You can refer to tests folder for tags template.)

-  After plugin your pages will remain tag properties, but it will me modified to `Array` and won't remain as comma separated values.
+  After plug-in your pages will remain tag properties, but it will me modified to `Array` and won't remain as comma separated values.

-  Use `metalsmith-permalink` to convert into a custom permalink pattern to files, as you would do with anything else.
+  Use `metalsmith-permalink` to convert into a custom perma-link pattern to files, as you would do with anything else.

 ## Contribution

-  Feel free to contribute to this plugin.
+  Feel free to contribute to this plug-in.
 Fork, commit, send pull request.
   Issues, suggestions and bugs are more than welcome.

+  In case you add functionality, please write corresponding test.
+Test using `npm test`.

   Thanks!

 ## License